 All members receive Tramways & Urban Transit either by post or online, and can add our quarterly historical magazine Tramway Review to their subscription.
 Members also have access to a discussion

-The LRTA organises occasional special visits to tramway systems and holds meetings in many areas.
+The LRTA organises occasional special visits to tramway systems; see the Member’s Day page for details.

 Members benefit from discounted prices for books published by the Association and by a few other publishers.